cloudant/CDTDatastore/doc/conflicts.md

 @end
 ```

-This method is passed the docId and the list of active revisions, including
+This method is passed the docId and the list of active revisions,
-the current winning revision.
-A rather simplistic implementation would be:
+including the current winning revision.
+A rather simplistic
+implementation which returns a revision from the list of conflicts
+would be:

 ```objc
 @implementation CDTPickFirstResolver